bslew/antabTr/readme.md

 - unifies tabs/spaces convention of the original program,
 - improves modularization/re-usability of the code,
 - provides support for configuration files and command line parser,
-- helps extracting data from log/antabfs files (e.g from past EVN sessions) and
+- helps extracting data from log/antabfs files (e.g from past EVN sessions),
-- provides basic plotting options for the gathered outputs
+- provides basic plotting options for the gathered outputs and
 - introduces experimental, Makefile-based, antab files processing pipeline.

 This version of the program is developed at Toruń VLBI station, but the core functionality